 \section{Introduction}

-The filamentary interstellar medium~(ISM) has recently emerged as a key research focus in the study of dusty and gaseous density structures that feed stellar nurseries in the Galaxy~\citep[e.g.,][]{Andre2010, Hacar2023, Pineda2023} and in the characterization of Galactic foregrounds affecting cosmological signals in the context of cosmic microwave background~(CMB) polarization experiments~\citep[e.g.,][]{Clark2015, PlanckXXXVIII2016, PlanckXI2020, Clark2021, Cukierman2023, Halal2024, HerviasCampos2025}.
+The filamentary interstellar medium~(ISM) has recently emerged as a key research focus in the study of dusty and gaseous density structures that feed stellar nurseries in the Galaxy~\citep[e.g.,][]{Andre2010, Hacar2023, Pineda2023}.
+It also plays an important role in the characterization of Galactic foregrounds affecting cosmological signals in the context of cosmic microwave background~(CMB) polarization experiments~\citep[e.g.,][]{Clark2015, PlanckXXXVIII2016, PlanckXI2020, Clark2021, Cukierman2023, Halal2024, HerviasCampos2025}.

-Polarized dust emission, which is produced by paramagnetic grains aligning with magnetic fields~\citep[e.g.,][references therein]{Hoang2018}, is a dominant foreground component for cosmological studies of the sub-millimeter sky.
+Polarized dust emission, which is produced by paramagnetic grains aligning with magnetic fields~\citep[e.g.,][references therein]{Hoang2018}, is a dominant foreground component for cosmological studies of the submillimeter sky.
 Dust emission obstructs accurate measurements of CMB polarization statistics, which are usually expressed in terms of angular power spectra~\citep{Bicep2_2015, PlanckXXX2016}.
 These spectra are the standard tools for quantifying the cosmological, scale-dependent amplitudes of temperature (total intensity) anisotropies~($T$) as well as parity-even~($E$) and parity-odd~($B$) modes of polarized anisotropies generated at the last-scattering surface in the early Universe~\citep[e.g.,][]{Zaldarriaga2001}.